Economics of corruption

+The study distinguishes two types of corruption: 1.
+Extortion: The demand of an official for a bribe under threat of harmful actions, or put him in such conditions under which he is forced to give a bribe in order to prevent harmful consequences for his law enforcement interest.
+2. Collusion: When an authorized person takes a bribe for something they should not do, with both parties interested in the outcome.

+The real damage from such corruption is often difficult to measure and can be many times more than officially reported figures.

+Research on corruption faces a significant empirical obstacle – measurement.
+Corruption, by its nature, is illicit and secretive.
+Large portion of corruption is never discovered or prosecuted.
+Despite this challenge, researchers have made progress in addressing the level of corruption by attempting to measure the perception of corruption, rather than corruption itself.

-Corruption can be measured objectively by counting the number of criminal indictments for corruption; however, this can be ineffective due to the fact that the ratio of indictments to actual corruption may be highly variable.
+As such, one way to objectively measure corruption is by counting the number of criminal indictments for corruption.
+However, this can be ineffective because the ratio of indictments to actual corruption may be highly variable.
 Often corruption goes unpunished and is thus not counted in this measure.
 Subjective measures, typically curated via survey data, may be a useful tool to measure corruption.
 Comparisons between countries may be more comprehensive and consistent, though a fair amount of bias is present in this data as well due to the nature of the subject it measures.

 The International Country Risk Guide is a survey of firms on the likelihood they will be asked to make illegal or extralegal payments.
 The Corruption Perceptions Index is a detailed survey incorporating data from many nations and groups.
 Finally, the World Bank produces an annual "control of corruption" index that uses similar sources to the International Country Risk Guide and Corruption Perception Index.